DR. KAREN PAPE PROGRAM IN NEUROPLASTICITY

-Over a 10-year period, in Karen Pape’s name, the Hospital will build a world-leading program in neuroplasticity focused on transforming outcomes for infants and children affected by early brain injury.
-The Program will translate evidence-based research about neuroplasticity into leading-edge clinical care.
+Over a 10-year period, in Karen Pape’s name, SickKids Hospital is building a world-leading program in neuroplasticity focused on transforming outcomes for infants and children affected by early brain injury.
+The Program is translating evidence-based research about neuroplasticity into leading-edge clinical care.

-We hope you will join us in supporting this vital program.
-By raising $5.975 million, together we can drive system-wide change, helping to make a new standard of care available to children everywhere.
+We hope you will join us by supporting this vital program.
+To date we have raised over one third of our $5.975 million goal.
+Together we can drive system-wide change and make a new standard of care available to children everywhere.

-The Estate of Karen Pape is maintaining this site to preserve Karen’s work, no new content will be added.
+The Estate of Karen Pape is maintaining this site to preserve Karen’s work.

 Her 2016 book, The Boy Who Could Run But Not Walk, is a good starting point for understanding